wangbolun300/Scattered_Points_Interpolation/README.md

     numpages     = forthcoming
 }
 ```

+In `app/test.h` we also provide you some functions for some other classical methods we implemented, including Lofting method [Wen-Ke Wang et al, 2008, CAD], Multilevel B-spline [Seungyong Lee, et al., 1997, TVCG], Averaging method, [Piegl et al. 1996, The NURBS book] and IGA [Kineri et al. 2012, CAD].
+We will continue to maintain the library, adding more methods for the users to choose (Actually, by assembling the existing functions, you can have many more trianditional methods.
+But we will provide you the interface, so that you do not need to look deep into the low-level functions).
 ## Examples in our paper

 We provide some functions to run the results shown in our paper.